afifamir/job-recommender/README.md

 ## Credits

-- This app was created by [Your Name].
+- This app was created by Muhammad 'Afif Amir Husin.